System Administration

 These steps are for Foundation Nodes, Loader Nodes, and SQL Nodes only.

-To prepare NVMe drives on Foundation Nodes, Loader Nodes, and SQL Nodes, they must be connected to the UIO driver and not contain a partition table.
+To prepare NVMe drives on Foundation Nodes, Loader Nodes, and SQL Nodes, these nodes must have the state where they are connected to the uio_pci_generic or vfio-pci driver and not contain a partition table.
 To initialize the drives for use by Ocient that have been previously partitioned, you must perform these steps.

 2. Ensure all drives are bound to the NVMe driver so the NVMe drives show up as standard NVMe devices.
 List the NVMe drives to identify the drive identifiers.